 Yes, or go to www.seec.ct.gov for registration (SEEC 1, 1A, & 1B) and disclosure forms (SEEC Form 2020 and 2021)

-At the time of appointment, please have the following: the front and back of unsigned certificate, photo ID and $20 fee.
+Yes, please have the following: the front and back of unsigned certificate, photo ID and $20 fee.

 A study of traffic conditions, pedestrian and physical characteristics of the location is performed at the location to determine if a traffic signal is necessary at the proposed location.
 This study includes an analysis of certain factors contained in traffic signal warrants and other factors relating to the operation and safety of the location.
 Through certain warrants must be met to justify the installation of a traffic signal, meeting the warrant requirements does not in itself require the installation of traffic signal.

 Stop signed are used if one or more of the following conditions exist: